Positive cones and gauges on algebras with involution: Compatibility of positive cones and -invariant gauges

 \item[(C0)] for all $a,b\in \CP$, $w(a+b)=\min\{w(a), w(b)\}$; \item[(C1)] for all $a,b\in A$, $0\leq_\CP a \leq _\CP b$ implies $w(b) \leq w(a)$; \item[(C2)] $R_w$ is $\CP$-convex in $A$; \item[(C3)] $I_w$ is $\CP$-convex in $A$; \item[(C4)] $I_w$ is $\CP$-convex in $R_w$; \item[(C5)] $\pi_w(\CP\cap R_w)$ is a prepositive cone on $(A_0,\s_0)$; \item[(C6)] $a\in \CP\cap I_w\Rightarrow a <_\CP 1$; \item[(C7)] $1+ \Sym(I_w,\s) \subseteq \CP$. \end{enumerate}

 It is clear that (C0) and (C1) are equivalent, that (C1) implies (C2) and (C3), and also that (C3) implies (C4).
-Using only the definitions of (C0), \ldots, (C7), the equivalences (C4) $\Leftrightarrow$ (C5) and (C6) $\Leftrightarrow$ (C7) can both be proved in an elementary way:
+Using the fact that $w_{\kk, \CP}$ is the unique $\s$-invariant $v_{\kk,P}$-gauge on $A$ (Theorem~\ref{gauge}), we will show in Propositions~\ref{c1-c8} and \ref{equivalences} below that properties (C0), \ldots, (C7) are equivalent.
+However, first we would like to point out that the equivalences (C4) $\Leftrightarrow$ (C5) and (C6) $\Leftrightarrow$ (C7) can be obtained in an elementary way, using only the definitions of (C0), \ldots, (C7):

 \begin{prop} \textup{(C4)} implies \textup{(C5)}.
 More precisely under the hypothesis \textup{(C4)} we have: \begin{enumerate}[$(1)$] \item $I_v=I_w \cap F$ is $P$-convex in $R_v=R_w \cap F$, and so $\ovl{P}:= \pi_v(P\cap R_v)$ is an ordering on $F_v$. \item The set $\pi_w(\CP\cap R_w)$ is a prepositive cone on $(A_0,\s_0)$ over $\ovl{P}$. \end{enumerate} \end{prop}